Decoding Stephen Hawking’s impact on pop culture

 In loving memory of Stephen Hawking.
 It was an honor to have him on The #BigBangTheory.
 Thank you for inspiring us and the world. pic.twitter.com/9rWoYqIToy— The Big Bang Theory (@bigbangtheory) March 14, 2018

-Classical German composer Rolf Riehm performed a piece in 2011 called Hawking.
+German classical composer Rolf Riehm performed a piece in 2011 called Hawking.
 A bracing, noisy composition, the 35-minute piece was a commentary on Hawking’s life as well as his views on divinity.
 Riehm agreed with the physicist’s view and expressed his great admiration for a man who was, as Riehm wrote in his concert note, a “metaphor for the ceaseless extension of limits”.

 Apart from TV, which elevated Hawking to cult status with appearances on Star Trek, The Simpsons and The Big Bang Theory, Hawking has been serially referenced in books and music.
-In science fiction legend Frederik Pohl’s 1986 novel The Coming of Quantum Cats, several Hawkings from several parallel universes make cameo appearances.
+In science fiction legend Frederik Pohl’s 1986 novel The Coming of Quantum Cats, several versions of Hawking from several parallel universes make cameo appearances.
 In a Justice League of America comic book, Batman defeats a villain called Prometheus by downloading Hawking’s physical condition into him.
 In the ongoing BBC Radio 4’s dramatization of The Hitchhiker’s Guide to the Galaxy, Hawking is the voice of the famous intergalactic guide.
 In an earlier radio play on the book, Hawking had voiced the planet-sized supercomputer Deep Thought.

 Farewell to Stephen Hawking, the most intelligent guest star in the brief history of The Simpsons pic.twitter.com/po3fIHgEdh— Matt Selman (@mattselman) March 14, 2018

-Hawking also was the most visible and well known person with a disability in the popular culture landscape.
+Hawking also was the most visible and well known person with disability in the popular culture landscape.
 And he took that responsibility quite seriously as well.
 In 1993, he met students with disability in Seattle University and told them that he was determined to get as much from his life as he could.
 “I didn’t die,” he said, unlike what his doctors had predicted.
 Recently, he told the BBC that the 2013 documentary Hawking was made to inspire those with disability.

 “If one is disabled, one should concentrate on the things one can do and not regret the things one can’t do,” he said.
-In his 76 years, Hawkins certainly did much, and then some.
+In his 76 years, Hawking certainly did much, and then some.

 Mint on Sunday »